 Read our ‘ABC’ guide to Loire Valley chateaux here.

 It’s the oldest religious building in Angers and one of the best-preserved Carolingian monuments in France.
 Located at the heart of the historic town centre, the Collegiate Church of St. Martin was entirely renovated in the 1980s.
 Today, the building offers a very eclectic artistic programme, which contrasts with its historic architecture.
-For three years, the church has collaborated with the Pays de la Loire Regional Contemporary Art Fund to open its doors to a contemporary artist.
-Until 5 January 2020, the sculptures of Xavier Veilhan take centre stage, toying with the third dimension.
+Every year, the church opens its doors to present-day artists with the support of the Fonds régional d'art contemporain des Pays de la Loire.
+From September 16 to December 31, 2023, visitors can view the work of 18 French street artists inside the monument.
 The church also organises murder mystery parties and hosts the Premier Plans festival in January, dedicated to digital creation online.
 Lots to see!

 Explore the world of sculptor David d’Angers